cmu-delphi/delphi-epidata/docs/api/covidcast-signals/indicator-combination.md

 ### June 3, 2020

-Standard errors are now included in the `nmf_day_doc_fbc_fbs_ght` signal for all geo levels and dates, representing the estimated uncertainty in this signal.
-This uncertainty comes because the signal is a combination of other signals based on survey estimates or other estimates with margins of error.
+Standard error is now included in the `nmf_day_doc_fbc_fbs_ght` signal for all geo levels and dates, representing the estimated uncertainty in this signal.
+This uncertainty comes about because the signal is a combination of other signals based on survey estimates or other estimates with margins of error.

 </details>